Juan Bobo: General book sales

-Abe Books, and Powell Books, Newspapers around the U.S. regularly run Juan Bobo stories.
-The Juan Bobo stories are known in many countries, from the United States to Central and South America, the Caribbean, Spain and the Philippines.
+Stories portraying Juan Bobo are known in many countries, from the United States to Central and South America, the Caribbean, Spain and the Philippines.
 Juan Bobo books are sold in Great Britain.
-The National Library Board of Singapore has a listing of Juan Bobo books.
+The National Library Board of Singapore maintains a listing of Juan Bobo books.
 In the Philippines, Juan Bobo stories go by the name "Lazy Juan".
-The National Library Board of Singapore has a listing of Juan Bobo books.

-Juan Bobo in the U.S. media
+In U.S. media

+Newspapers around the U.S. regularly run Juan Bobo stories.
 The Juan Bobo character has made frequent appearances on U.S. television, radio, and the internet.
 In 2005, he appeared on Nickelodeon in the Dora the Explorer series.
 The episode was titled A Crown for King Juan el Bobo, and Juan Bobo was voiced by Cheech Marin.
 On U.S. public television, the Juan Bobo stories are used by PBS stations in Alabama, Arkansas, California, Chicago, Iowa, and the nationwide PBS Learning Media system.
 Currently, Juan Bobo stories and radio dramas are regularly broadcast over radio stations in Puerto Rico.
 Juan Bobo CDs are also sold on the island and in the United States, as well as Juan Bobo MP3 downloads.